 The importance of what takes place is almost always much greater for the victim than for the perpetrator.
 When trying to understand evil, one is always asking, 'How could they do such a horrible thing.'
 But the horror is usually being measured in the victim's terms.
 To the perpetrator, it is often a very small thing.
 As we saw earlier, perpetrators generally have less emotion about their acts than do victims.
 It is almost impossible to submit to rape, pillage, impoverishment or possible murder without strong emotional reactions, but it is quite possible to perform those crimes without emotion.
-In fact, it makes it easier in many ways.
+In fact, it makes it easier in many ways.18

 The magnitude gap is centrally important in seeking to understand evil.
 From the victims' perspective and most often in hindsight, evil is more readily identified.
 But from the perspective of the perpetrator, the recognition of evil is problematic.
-From the perpetrator's perspective, the act of cruelty or violence was perhaps 'not so good' (not to say, evil), but considering other factors, say, prior injustices or some provocation, perpetrators rather easily produce rationales and justifications for even the most heinous acts: 'The combination of desire and minimally plausible evidence is a powerful recipe for distorted conclusions'.
-The importance of perspective in recognising evil may be captured by the old adage: Whether one sees evil depends upon where one stands.
-One can only 'stand' elsewhere by a mental act of critical reflexivity, in which one has to reflect critically on one's own position, entailing both a recognition of context and empathy (seeing from the perspective of others).
+From the perpetrator's perspective, the act of cruelty or violence was perhaps 'not so good' (not to say, evil), but considering other factors, say, prior injustices or some

-&lt;sup>16 A. Delbanco, The Death of Satan: How Americans Have Lost the Sense of Evil (New York: Farrar, Strauss and Giroux, 1995), p.
+16 A. Delbanco, The Death of Satan: How Americans Have Lost the Sense of Evil (New York: Farrar, Strauss and Giroux, 1995), p.
 3.

-&lt;sup>17 Roy F. Baumeister, Evil: Inside Human Cruelty and Violence (New York: WH Freeman and Company, 1997), p.
+17 Roy F. Baumeister, Evil: Inside Human Cruelty and Violence (New York: WH Freeman and Company, 1997), p.
 17.